-In Section III, we introduce certain local observables --three energy densities and two energy current densities-- and relate them to the usual density $\varrho$ and current density $j$.
+In Section III, we introduce three energy densities and two energy current densities and relate them to the usual density $\varrho$ and current density $j$.
 We find that, given a BC, only one of the energy current densities always has the same value at the extremes of the interval, which is a consequence of the pseudo self-adjointness of the FV Hamiltonian.
-In addition, this energy current density and a certain energy density satisfy a continuity equation when the Lorentz scalar potential does not explicitly depend on time (this situation is valid on-shell).
+In addition, this energy current density and its associated energy density satisfy a continuity equation when the Lorentz scalar potential does not explicitly depend on time (this situation is valid on-shell).
 However, these two local observables are complex quantities when the wavefunction $\psi$ is complex but are real quantities if $\psi$ satisfies a Majorana condition, and better yet, they are not automatically zero.
-We also find that the spatial integral of the energy density is constant but not always positive, i.e., the expectation value of the energy operator is not necessarily a positive number.
+We also find that the spatial integral of the energy density, i.e., the expectation value of the energy operator, can even be a positive quantity.
 The latter statement essentially depends on the BCs and the positivity of a (time-independent) scalar potential in the interval.
-On the other hand, the other energy current density --the component $c\, T_{\;\;0}^{1}$ of the momentum-energy tensor for this two-dimensional space time system-- and either of the other two energy densities --one of which is the $T_{\;\;0}^{0}$ component of $T_{\;\;\nu}^{\mu}$-- are always real quantities; however, given a BC, $c\, T_{\;\;0}^{1}$ does not necessarily have the same value at the ends of the interval.
+On the other hand, the other energy current density---the component $c\, T_{\;\;0}^{1}$ of the standard momentum-energy tensor for this two-dimensional space time system---and either of the other two energy densities---one of which is the $T_{\;\;0}^{0}$ component of $T_{\;\;\nu}^{\mu}$---are always real quantities; however, given a BC, $c\, T_{\;\;0}^{1}$ does not necessarily have the same value at the ends of the interval.
 The latter statement also depends on the BCs.